 Looking at the global scope of video content piracy activities, there is both causes for hope and cause for alarm.
 On the one hand, there are increasing industry initiatives that seem to be working and at least stopping the acceleration of TV piracy and more general video piracy; on the other, there are more and more routes for the pirates to get illegal content to the consumer.
 There is also a constant evolution of the techniques used to pirate content, with new illegal approaches such as CDN Leeching presenting significant and worldwide challenges for some of the biggest names in the industry.

 Once upon a time, the barriers to viewing pirated material were significant enough to put many viewers off.
 Files had to be found on torrent indexing sites, malware and poor-quality material needed to be sifted out, and the material had to be downloaded, often converted, and then coaxed to play on a television set.
 The picture quality was often poor, and the audio sometimes worse.

 Fast forward a few years, and everything is so much easier.
-While legitimate viewers have more options than ever before, such as with our Secure Video Player, to watch premium content in high quality, consumers looking for illegal content can also chose from a proliferation of viewing platforms that are live streaming pirated material.
+While legitimate viewers have more options than ever before, such as with our Secure Video Player, to watch premium content in high quality, consumers looking for illegal content can also choose from a proliferation of viewing platforms that are live streaming pirated material.
 The pivot towards app-based television has opened up whole libraries of pirated material on set-top boxes and more.

-So, how to stop piracy?
+So, how to stop TV piracy?
 What can operators do?
-We’ve broken down the anti-piracy protection measures that broadcasters and operators can take into six different areas, adapted and updated from a presentation given by Olivier Dufour, CEO France, Motorsport Network at our TVLS 2018 event.
-Individually some of these techniques are powerful in their own right, but taken together they represent a new culture of affirmative anti-piracy action that represents a step-change in the battle against the content pirates and a roadmap charting how to stop illegal downloading.
+We’ve broken down the anti-piracy protection measures broadcasters and operators can take into six different areas, adapted and updated from a presentation given by Olivier Dufour, CEO of France, Motorsport Network, at our TVLS 2018 event.
+Individually some of these techniques are powerful in their own right but taken together; they represent a new culture of affirmative anti-piracy action that represents a step-change in the battle against content pirates and a roadmap charting how to stop illegal downloading.

 Stopping digital piracy in its tracks